Daniel Aguirre

-Daniel Aguirre (born July 2, 1999) is an American professional soccer player who plays as a midfielder for Major League Soccer club LA Galaxy.
+Daniel Aguirre (born July 28, 1999) is an American professional soccer player who plays as a midfielder for Liga MX club Guadalajara.

 Career

 College & Amateur

-Aguirre college soccer at the University of California, Riverside, where he scored 8 goals and tallied 7 assists in 47 appearances for the Highlanders.
+Aguirre played college soccer at the University of California, Riverside, where he scored 8 goals and tallied 7 assists in 47 appearances for the Highlanders.
 There was no play in 2020 due to the COVID-19 pandemic.

 In 2019, Aguirre also appeared for USL League Two side FC Golden State Force.

 Professional

 On April 7, 2021, Aguirre signed with USL Championship side LA Galaxy II.
 Aguirre made his professional debut on April 30, 2021, starting in a 1–0 loss to Sacramento Republic.

 On July 7, 2021, Aguirre signed a one-year deal to join LA Galaxy's MLS roster.

+On June 10, 2024, Aguirre joined Mexican club Guadalajara.

+Personal life

+Born in the United States, Aguirre is of Mexican descent.